John Stanley – 26th September1355

 They ate a simple supper and slept between the horses and the fire.

-At first light Thierry tried his best to identify the actual point of the target.
+At first light, Thierry tried his best to identify the actual point of the target.
 In the end he gave up.
 ‘It is the trees which cause the problem’ he complained.
 ‘It is a problem which does not exist at sea!’

-They agreed that the best solution was to continue to head upwards, Mature trees grew from the centre of the track.
+They agreed that the best solution was to continue to head upwards, As they got higher, mature trees grew from the centre of the track.
 They were hoping eventually to find a location where they could lookout over the tops of the trees.
 Eventually Thierry identified a point on the cliff face not far above the path, which would give him the view he wanted.
 From below Ximene John and Estevan could see him checking and rechecking his angles.
 Finally he climbed down, slipping and sliding on the loose rock.
 He smiled broadly; perhaps the first time John had ever seen him do this.

 “I think I have been able to identify all of the significant points I noted, but they are not lined up as they should be.
 It is of course true that when observed from a different angle the shapes are slightly different, but I am very confident.
 I am also sure that this track is still heading in the right direction.
 You know it is beginning to look as though this track was originally created to access the place we are looking for!”